nf-core/airrflow/docs/usage/single_cell_tutorial.md

 > [!WARNING]
 > The fastq file names must follow the 10X Genomics file naming convention or the cellranger process will fail.

-The prepared samplesheet for this tutorial is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/10x_sc_raw.tsv) and a prepared configuration file is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config).
+We prepared the [samplesheet](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/10x_sc_raw.tsv) and the [configuration file](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config) for this tutorial.
 Download these two files to the directory where you intend to run nf-core/airrflow.

 > [!TIP]
 > Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
 Otherwise, exceeding the system's capacity may result in an error indicating that you requested more cpus than available or run out of memory.